-On today’s date in 1928, Gordie Howe was born at a farmhouse in Floral, Sask., where he grew up with eight siblings.
+On today’s date in 1928, Gordie Howe was born in a farmhouse in Floral, Sask., where he would grow up with eight siblings.

-Howe would later play for the Detroit Red Wings and Hartford Whalers, both of the National Hockey League (NHL), as well as the Houston Aeros and New England Whalers of the World Hockey Association.
+Howe would later play for the Red Wings and Hartford Whalers, both of the National Hockey League (NHL), and the Houston Aeros and New England Whalers in the World Hockey Association.
 A four-time Stanley Cup champion with the Red Wings, he won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.

 Howe was also the only player to compete in the NHL in six different decades – from the 1940s through the 1980s and once again in 1997 – and was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.